JNRowe/jnrowe.github.io/articles/advent_of_code_2018.rst

 off the shelf solution, but as the previous sections prove I’m definitely not in that camp.
-I’m of the opinion you *should* use pre-written well-tested code in preference to writing your own code *every* time, otherwise we’re quickly falling in to a `No true Scotsman`_ argument as we chase are way back to building computers with hand cracked flints.
+I’m of the opinion you *should* use pre-written well-tested code in preference to writing your own code *every* time, otherwise we’re quickly falling in to a `No true Scotsman`_ argument as we chase our way back to building computers with hand cracked flints.

 For this puzzle we need to imagine a piece of mappable cloth, so a 2-d array is